EclipseKnight/hvstreambot/README.md

 - Manual and scheduled database backups and path configuration.
 - full feature configuration.
 Channel usage, role usage, ability to enable and disable certain commands.
 - Affiliate parameter to allow affiliate only command usage.
 Implemented for use with future expansions to this bot.
+- Allow users to subscribe to get a discord dm (notification) when the streamer goes live.
+Also ability to mute notifs
+- Streamers can create and set filters to allow a stream get posted to an embed when they play a certain game.

 ## Other tools

 [hvstreambotupdater](https://github.com/EclipseKnight/hvstreambotupdater) - lets you update the bot by fetching the latest release from the repo.
 Update command is disabled due to inconsistencies between OS